 Pocket from Mozilla is my favourite way to save interesting articles and videos for watching/reading later.
 The standard account is free but I like both the service and Mozilla so much that I'm happy to pay for the premium plan which adds full text search of everything I've saved, smarter tagging and an advert free experience.
 There are pocket apps for Android and iOS and services like Pocket to Kindle which I've got set up to automatically push my most recently saved articles to my Kindle every week.

-Fortunately the Pocket web app is very touch friendly so I have been using it in a browser but I was finding it too easy to get distracted when I have a web browser open.
-At this point I discovered Nativefier which is rather neatly summed up by it's GitHub desription:
+Fortunately, the Pocket web app is very touch friendly so I have been using it in a browser but I was finding it too easy to get distracted when I have a web browser open.
+At this point I discovered Nativefier which is rather neatly summed up by its GitHub description:

 Make any web page a desktop application

 It is a Node.js package that once installed globally gives you a CLI to wrap any website inside a template app with the appropriate which is then packaged into an Electron app for Linux, Windows or MacOS using Electron Packager.
 Now I know that the only uncontentious thing I can say about Electron is that it can be contentious, but this is pretty much the perfect solution to my problem.
 Installing Nativefier and generating a Pocket app is as simple as:

 npm install nativefier -g nativefier --name "Pocket" --maximize "https://app.getpocket.com"